 As a medical assistant, you can expect to work in a clean and organized environment.
 You will also have to maintain constant interaction with patients, physicians, and other healthcare staff.
 You can expect to serve as an office manager in the future as well.
 It is also possible to choose different managerial support careers, as furthering your education can allow you to make a career in other healthcare fields, including medical technology and nursing.

 What About Career Outlook?

 As a medical assistant, you may come across various employment opportunities.
-Since 2010, there has been a great surge in the number of clinics, healthcare providers, and group practices.
+There has been a great surge in the number of clinics, healthcare providers, and group practices.
 This has directly increased the demand of support staff, especially flexible, talented, and efficient medical assistants.
 Do you feel ready to start a career in the exciting field of medical assisting where you will be performing multiple clinical and managerial duties all at once?